 Boneh and Silverberg [BS03] first introduced the notion of multilinear maps, which is an extension of bilinear maps.
 There exist many applications on bilinear maps, such as [SOK00, Jou00, BF03, Sma03] and multilinear maps [BS03, RS09, PTT10, Rot13].
 However, different from bilinear maps, which come from pairing of elliptic curves, constructing multilinear maps is a long-standing open problem.
 Recently, Garg, Gentry, and Halevi (GGH) described the first plausible construction of multilinear maps that use ideal lattices [GGH13].
 Their multilinear maps, whose encodings were randomized with noise and bounded with a fixed maximum degree, were different from the ideal multilinear maps defined by Boneh and Silverberg.
 To improve the efficiency of GGH, Langlois, Stehlé and Steinfeld[LSS14] constructed GGHLite, in which the re-randomization process of GGH was reanalyzed by applying the Rényi divergence.
-However, Hu and Jia [HJ15] recently presented an efficient attack on GGH map, which attacks multipartite key exchange (MPKE).
+However, Hu and Jia [HJ15a] recently presented an efficient attack on GGH map, which breaks two applications, multipartite key exchange (MPKE) and witness encryption (WE) based on 3-exact cover problem.

-Following the basic framework of GGH, Coron, Lepoint, and Tibouchi [CLT13] (CLT) described a relatively practical construction that works over integers instead of ideal lattices, and is implemented using heuristic optimization techniques.
+Following the GGH's framework, Coron, Lepoint, and Tibouchi [CLT13] (CLT) described a relatively practical construction that works over integers instead of ideal lattices, and is implemented using heuristic optimization techniques.
 However, Cheon, Han, Lee, Ryu, and Stehle had broken the CLT construction using level-1 encodings of zero.
 To avoid this zeroizing attack for CLT, Garg, Gentry, Halevi and Zhandry [GGH+14], and Boneh, Wu and Zimmerman [BWZ14] proposed two candidate fixes of multilinear maps over the integers.
 However, Coron, Lepoint, and Tibouchi showed that two candidate fixes of CLT can be defeated in polynomial time using extensions of the Cheon et al.'s attack.
 Currently, Coron, Lepoint and Tibouchi [CLT15] proposed a new construction of multilinear map over the integers by modifying zero-testing parameter.

-Recently, Hiromasa, Abe and Okamoto [HAO14] described a new construction of multilinear maps from fully homomorphic encryption (FHE) proposed by Gentry, Sahai, and Waters (GSW) [GSW13b].
-However, the security of the construction [HAO14] is not reduced to LWE, although the security of the GSW's FHE is based on the learning with erros (LWE) assumption.
-At the same time, Gentry, Gorbunov and Halevi [GGH14] described a construction of graph-induced multilinear maps from lattices using approximate eigenvector, which encodes LWE samples in short square matices of higher dimensions.
+Recently, Gentry, Gorbunov and Halevi [GGH14] described a construction of graph-induced multilinear maps from lattices using approximate eigenvector [GSW13b], which encodes LWE samples in short square matices of higher dimensions.
 However, the security of the construction [GGH14] is also not reduced to LWE.
 Moreover, the efficiency of the constructions based on LWE is lower than previous schemes.
 Since the GGH construction is more efficient than other schemes, we will focus on the improvement of GGH in this paper.